Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Method

 After the demo phase ($\sim$5 minutes), the experimenter gave a paper sheet, which served as a memory aid, to the participant to write down the names of the objects taught in the current session.
 The paper sheet was kept by the experimenter and handed to the participants at the start of each session.
 This way the participants could remember the object names when they needed the robot to find these objects in the next sessions\footnote{Note that in real-world situations participants will not need to write down the names on a sheet as they will be interacting with the objects multiple times, but in our setup, it was not possible to interact with the objects long enough to remember their names from one session to the next.
 Sessions were typically a few days apart.
 On average, the time elapsed between the first and the last session was 25.3 days, with a maximum of 52 days.
 Further, the average time between any two consecutive sessions was 6.2 days, with a maximum of 29 days.}.
 The experimenter then took the tablet from the participant and loaded the program for the actual session on the tablet.
 The experimenter handed the tablet back to the participant and placed five objects to be taught in the session on one side of the table.
 The experimenter then mentioned to the participant that they can start their session and start teaching the five objects.

 The experimenter then went to a secluded area and the participant started teaching the five objects to the robot.
 Once the participant finished teaching, they moved to the testing phase.
 During the testing phase, they asked the robot to find the objects taught in the current session and the previous sessions.
-After the testing phase was finished, the experimenter came out of the secluded area and stated, “Thank you for coming today.
+The participant could switch back to the teaching phase and reteach objects misclassified by the robot, as many times as they desired.
+After the final testing phase was finished, the experimenter came out of the secluded area and stated, “Thank you for coming today.
 We have a few questions about your experience today.
 Could you please answer them on this tablet?”
 The experimenter gave a different tablet to the participant to answer questionnaires in Qualtrics \cite{qualtrics} format.
 After finishing the questionnaire, the experimenter thanked the participant.
 The participant then scheduled their next session.

 In the next four sessions (each $\sim$20-30 minutes), the same procedure was repeated, except for changing the objects to be taught in each session.
 Figure \ref{fig:objects} shows the 25 objects used in our study.
 Participants were also told that they can bring a maximum of two objects (per session) of their own choice in sessions 3-5 to teach to the robot.
 If participants brought their own objects, we replaced some of the objects from our set (Figure \ref{fig:objects}) with participants' objects (the total number of objects taught over 5 sessions remained 25).
 Further, participants did not go through a demo interaction in the next four sessions.
 At the end of the last session, the experimenter asked the participant to have a short interview to answer some questions describing their experience with the robot.
 This interview was audio recorded.
 Participants were remunerated \$30 CAD if they participated in all five sessions.
 Otherwise, if they did not complete all five sessions, they were remunerated \$6 CAD/session.
 Analysis of the audio data collected during the interviews is beyond the scope of this paper and will be reported in future work.

+Examples of the teaching and testing phases are shown in the supplementary video.
 Our code is available at \url{https://github.com/aliayub7/cl_hri}.